alhazmy13/arcdps-squad-notes-plugin/README.md

 ## Usage

-Don't block anyone unless it's mandatory!! type some notes on them and give him a chance!
+Don't block anyone unless it's mandatory!! type some notes and give him/her a chance!

 This plugin will load all the members from everybody in your group, next to his/her name type your notes and then press *ENTER* to save it.